-Cindy L. Clark, Ph.D., Program Coordinator Goodhue Academic Center, Room 314 (270) 384-8168 clarkc@lindsey.edu
+Eric T. Moore, Ph.D., Program Coordinator Goodhue Academic Center, Room 310 (270) 384-8159 mooree@lindsey.edu

 The mission of the education program is to prepare candidates in a Christian learning environment with the knowledge, skills, and dispositions required to be successful, reflective teacher-leaders in the 21st century.